Oliver’s Roots are Focused on Supporting Community

 We Would Love To Hear From You!

 What distinguishes Oliver’s Market with the rest of the grocers in Sonoma County is our investment in Sustainability.
 We are the first grocer in Sonoma County to hire a full-time Sustainability Coordinator, local to Sonoma County who is trained in business and sustainability, and dedicated to reducing waste, increasing energy efficiency, reducing water usage and preventing pollution.
-Meet Annie by clicking here and she is always happy to hear from you!
-Please email her at firstname.lastname@example.org with any questions or suggestions or just to learn more about what Oliver’s Market is doing to be the most sustainable grocer in Sonoma County!
+Please click here to send any questions or suggestions about Oliver’s commitment to sustainability or simply to learn more about what Oliver’s Market is doing to be the most sustainable grocery in Sonoma County!